-The Supreme Administrative Court ruled, in a case still governed by a previous version of the administrative procedure code, that the revocation of an aid-granting act in implementation of a Commission recovery decision is not subject to the standard time limit for the revocation of administrative acts (of one year from its adoption) but in principle to the time limit for recovery following from EU legislation (ie, 10 years from the granting of the aid, article 17(1) of the Procedural Regulation), without this meaning that legal certainty and legitimate expectations ceased to be protected (judgment of 10 June 2005, case 02037/02).
+The Supreme Administrative Court ruled, in a case still governed by a previous version of the administrative procedure code, that the revocation of an aid-granting act in implementation of a Commission recovery decision is not subject to the standard time limit for the revocation of administrative acts (of one year from its adoption) but in principle to the time limit for recovery following from EU legislation (ie, 10 years from the granting of the aid, article 17(1) of the Procedural Regulation), without this meaning that legal certainty and legitimate expectations ceased to be protected (judgment of 10 June 2005, Case 02037/02).

-31 What is the legal basis for recovery?
+33 What is the legal basis for recovery?
 Are there any grounds for recovery that are purely based on national law?

-See response to question 30.
-If the aid is granted subject to certain conditions to be fulfilled by the beneficiary (such as the examples given in the question), the aid-granting act may be revoked, pursuant to the rules on administrative procedure, if the beneficiary fails to meet these requirements.
+See question 32.
+If the aid is granted subject to certain conditions to be fulfilled by the beneficiary, the aid-granting act may be revoked, pursuant to the rules on administrative procedure, if the beneficiary fails to meet these requirements.